-Follow these simple, easy steps when growing your own herbs.
+Follow these simple, easy steps when growing your own herbs and planning a basic herb garden to more themed herb gardens.

 The first step is planning where to grow your herbs and how much sunlight they need.